Time: 7-8 HOURS with Tour

-Both historic and beautiful, this hike takes you down 1600 feet in elevation via 26 switchbacks on a trail along Moloka'i's remote northern coast.
-As you descend 26 switchbacks you will get stunning views of the coastline as you can hear the waves crashing up against the shore.
-Once you have descended, you will walk parallel to a secluded beach that is lined with Molokai's massive sea cliffs.
-You will then reach Kalawao County, where you will be meeting up with your tour group as you take a tour of the preserved lepur colony.
-After that, it is back up all those switchbacks to get back to the start so you can continue on your Moloka'i adventure.
+Both historic and beautiful, this trail gives you a taste of the island of Moloka'i's remote northern coast.
+As you descend 26 switchbacks you will get stunning views of these epic sea cliffs, among the tallest in the world, with the sound of the rough surf crashing below you.
+Once you are down to sea level, you will follow the secluded beach to reach Kalawao County, where you will be meeting up with other hikers and mule riders to take a guided tour of the preserved lepur colony.
+After the tour, it is back up all those switchbacks to get back to the start so you can continue on your Moloka'i adventure.

 The only catch is that it costs money to do this hike.
 You need a permit to be on the Kalaupapa Trail.
 The only way to get a permit is to book a tour.
 I booked through Father Damien Tours, the only company you can book through.
-It costs $80 for a permit to hike, a bagged lunch, and a tour of the colony.
+It costs $100 (as of January 2021) for a permit to hike, a bagged lunch, and a tour of the colony.
 Not cheap, but given the history behind this place, it is worth it!
-Also it's a lot cheaper than the $200 price tag to ride a mule down.
+Also it's a lot cheaper than the $209 price tag to ride a mule down.
 Just saying...

-You will begin your adventure at the Kalaupapa Mule Barn.
-This barn on the left side of the Kalae Highway which leads to the scenic Kalaupapa Lookout.
-It's about a 15 minute drive from the Molokai airport.
-As long as you have a flight that lands by 730, you should make it here easily.
+The adventure begins at the Kalaupapa Mule Barn, which is about a 15 minute drive from the Molokai airport.
+As long as you have a flight that lands by 7:30, you should make it here easily.
 With a population of seven thousand people, there's not a lot of traffic on Moloka'i (there's actually only one traffic light on the island!)

 I got to the barn around 7:45 with several other people doing the tour.
 The woman working there asked who was hiking and about 7 of us raised our hands.
 She had us fill out some waivers and gave us our hiking permit.
 After a short brief on the directions to the trail head, we were off!